Black-hole evaporation for cosmological observers: Cosmological Observers in Vaidya-De Sitter

-defines a curve parameterized by the cosmological time in de Sitter, showing that cosmological observers recede exponentially fast from the origin of the coordinate system.
-At this point, we extend this interpretation from pure de Sitter to Vaidya-de Sitter.
-This means that the world lines characterizing cosmological observers in the presence of the black hole will be defined by the curves of Eq.~\eqref{cosmological_observers} targeted at the Vaidya-de Sitter spacetime.
+defines a curve parameterized by the cosmological time in de Sitter spacetime, describing cosmological observers receding exponentially from the coordinate origin.
+At this point, we extend these curves from pure de Sitter to Vaidya-de Sitter.
+In this setting, the~worldlines of cosmological observers retain the same functional form as in Equation~\eqref{cosmological_observers}, but~are now embedded in the dynamical Vaidya-de Sitter geometry.

-As the observer, labeled now by $r'_0$, moves away from the black hole, the time coordinate $u$ deviates from the cosmological proper time $\tau$, as illustrated in Figure~\ref{figure transformation between times}.
-For such cases, measuring the dynamics of the black hole with respect to $u$ cannot be correctly compared to the evolution of the background geometry unless the transformation between these two time coordinates is performed, which requires choosing a specific cosmological observer.
-This point is significant, for instance, when the evaporation of black holes is measured in time scales comparable to the age of the Universe, such as for PBHs.
+As the observer (labeled by $r'_0$) recedes from the black hole, the coordinate $u$ deviates from the cosmological proper time $\tau$, as illustrated in Figure~\ref{figure transformation between times}.
+A direct measurement of the black-hole dynamics with respect to $u$ cannot be correctly compared to the evolution of the background geometry, unless~the transformation between these two coordinates $u$ and $\tau$ is performed.
+This point is significant, for instance, when the evaporation of black holes is measured on timescales comparable to the age of the Universe, as it is the case with PBHs.

-\section{Evaporation model}
+\section{Evaporation Model}

-For the characterization of the evaporation process, the black-hole temperature must be considered.
-Since Vaidya-de Sitter is a dynamical and non-asymptotically flat geometry, the canonical method for studying thermal emission from black holes, based directly on Quantum Field Theory \citep{hawking1975particle,Birrell}, is not easily implemented.
-An alternative approach is to treat Hawking radiation as a tunneling phenomenon \citep{parikh2000hawking}.
+For the characterization of the evaporation process, the~black-hole temperature must be considered.
+Given that Vaidya-de Sitter is a dynamical, non-asymptotically flat geometry, Hawking radiation can be suitably framed as a quantum-tunneling phenomenon \citep{hawking1975particle,Birrell,parikh2000hawking}.
+This formalism is carried out in Hayward's generalized thermodynamics \citep{hayward1994general, hayward1996gravitational, hayward1998unified}, where the black-hole boundary is defined as a future outer trapping horizon (FOTH).
+The quasi-local approach near trapping horizons provides a well-defined notion of black-hole temperature in dynamical and multi-horizon settings.
+In~this formalism, the~temperatures associated with the black hole and cosmological horizon are derived independently.
+This ensures that the evaporation timescale is unaffected by the cosmological horizon in treatments where thermal exchange between both horizons is~negligible.